The Promised Land (Bruce Springsteen song): Lyrics and music

 The music for "The Promised Land" is in the key of G major.
 It is based on five chords.
 Springsteen plays a harmonica solo at the beginning and end of the song.
 The song also incorporates guitar and saxophone solos.
 The opening harmonica solo is covered by the New Jersey band Titus Andronicus on their debut album The Airing of Grievances in the song "Joset of Nazareth's Blues".

 Critical assessment

 Robert Christgau referred to "The Promised Land" as a model "of how an unsophisticated genre can illuminate a mature, full-bodied philosophical insight."

+Live performances

+The song has been a staple of Springsteen's live shows since 1978, and has been included on several concert albums and videos.
+The live album Live/1975–85 includes a 1985 performance of "The Promised Land" from a concert in Los Angeles, California.
+A performance of the song from a 2003 concert in Barcelona is included on the Live in Barcelona video.
+A June 28, 2009 live performance in London from the Working on a Dream Tour was included on the London Calling: Live in Hyde Park DVD.
+The box set The Promise contains video of three live performances of "The Promised Land", a 2009 performance from the Paramount Theater in Asbury Park, New Jersey, without an audience, a 1978 performance from a concert in Phoenix, Arizona, and another 1978 performance from a concert in Houston, Texas.
+Darren Hanlon covered "The Promised Land" on Play Some Pool, Skip Some School, Act Real Cool.
+Eddie Vedder has also covered this song live.

 Charts

-Although "The Promised Land" didn't chart when it was first released as a single in 1978, it reached number three on the UK radio airplay chart in 2021.

 Personnel

-According to authors Philippe Margotin and Jean-Michel Guesdon:
+According to authors Philippe Margotin and Jean-Michel Guesdon, and the album’s liner notes: